PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Nyasanet-request@unh.edu

 Malawi Discussion.
-You must fill out a request form in order to
+You must fill out a request form in order to become a

 subscriber.
-Send an information request to the above address or
+Send an information request to the above address or fill out the

 form on the group's Web page: Http://spicerack.unh.edu/~llk